Classic brick apartment building courtyard

 Target annual return

 You've spent years building a concentrated real estate position with significant embedded gains.
 Selling means surrendering 30-40% of that value to capital gains and depreciation recapture.
-Managing indefinitely means your capital keeps working - but so do you.
+The alternative has always been to hold, concentrated in the same single asset.
 Middle Door Homes offers a third path.

 The tax problem